maharship07/Tower-Defense-Game/M5 Test Writeup.md

     gettingMoneyTest():
         This test will repeatedly hit the enemy with damage and then if it has no health remaining, the player will be able to get money to continue playing the game.

+Terry Ma:

+    tower3AttackRangeTest():
+        This test checks the whether the range of the tower attack is working.
+If the enemy is outside the range the health should not deplete.

+    tower2AttackRangeTest():
+        This test checks the whether the range of the tower attack is working.
+If the enemy is outside the range the health should not deplete.